 Rare Siberian Husky Colors

-Siberian Husky colors can range from a single solid (self) color to a multi-color pattern or solid colors alternating with markings in a vast array of variations.
+Colors can range from a single solid (self) color to a multi-color pattern or solid colors alternating with markings in a vast array of variations.
+These colors are generally acknowledged as the most common coat colors in the purebred Siberian Husky today:

 Black can appear to be jet black, matte black or dilute black.
 Dilute black can appear closer to blue or grey.